Emnabz909/group1.Romi_line_follower/README.md

 ## Sensors Used
 *   ### Reflectance Sensors
-    We are using one 8-array Reflectance Sensor inconjunction with two single-array Reflectance Sensors.
-These sensors are mostly used to detect the line that we are trying to follow.
-These sesnsors are connected to the front of our robot and placed to be as in the middle as we possible could.
+    We are using one 8-array Reflectance Sensor along with two double-array Reflectance Sensors.
+These sensors are used to detect if the line is below them, and based on the geometry of the robot which we know, we can tell where the robot needs to go to be centered on the line.
+These sesnsors are connected to the front of our robot in the center.

     ![reflectance sensors](https://github.com/Emnabz909/group1.Romi_line_follower/assets/147099440/d47f3f6b-e494-4833-a40d-72bd890875b8)